text that reads, crystals, rocks, minerals, gemstones

 It's extremely difficult not to buy material that's been mined in Madagascar and the Democratic Republic of Congo because both have vast mineral reserves.

 More than 60% of the world's cobalt comes from Congo.
 Cobalt is essential for the production of computers and smartphones.
-They also have one of the world's largest lithium deposits.
-Lithium is needed for lithium-ion batteries and batteries used to power electric cars.
+Congo also has one of the world's largest lithium deposits.
+Lithium is needed for lithium-ion batteries and batteries that power electric cars.

 The mining of natural minerals has been a driving force behind many of the conflicts and has fuelled violence and instability.
 There's extensive food insecurity, malnutrition and limited healthcare and education.